-We have a \$20.0 million secured revolving credit facility with a lender.
-The revolving credit facility provides for the issuance of commercial letters of credit in an amount not to exceed \$7.5 million outstanding at any time and with a term not to exceed 180 days, although the amount of borrowings available at any time under our revolving credit facility is reduced by the amount of letters of credit outstanding at that time.
-There were no outstanding borrowings under the revolving credit facility at January 29, 2005 or January 28, 2006.
-The Company had open letters of credit of \$671,000 at January 29, 2005 and \$374,000 at January 28, 2006.
-The revolving credit facility bears interest at floating rates based on the lower of the prime rate (7.25% at January 28, 2006) minus a prime margin ranging from 0.75% to 0.10% or the LIBOR rate (4.54% at January 28, 2006) plus a LIBOR margin ranging from 1.40% to 2.15%, in each case depending on the ratio of the Company's adjusted funded debt (as defined in the loan agreement, as amended) to EBITDAR (as defined in the loan agreement, as amended).
-The revolving credit facility will expire on July 1, 2006.
-The borrowing capacity can be increased to \$25.0 million if we request and if we are in compliance with certain provisions.
+We have a secured revolving credit facility with Wells Fargo HSBC Trade Bank, N.A.
+The Credit Agreement provides us with a senior revolving credit facility through August 30, 2009 of up to \$25.0 million.
+This facility replaces our \$20.0 million secured revolving credit facility with Bank of America, N.A., which terminated effective August 31, 2006.
+The secured revolving credit facility provides for the issuance of Standby Commercial Letters of Credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days, although the amount of borrowings available at any time under our revolving credit facility is reduced by the amount of Standby Letters of Credit outstanding at that time.
+There were no outstanding borrowings under the revolving credit facility at January 29, 2006 or February 3, 2007.
+The Company had open letters of credit of \$374,000 at January 29, 2006 and \$711,049 at February 3, 2007.
+The revolving credit facility bears interest at floating rates based on the lower of the prime rate (8.25% at February 3, 2007) minus 0.50% or the LIBOR rate (5.44% at February 3, 2007), plus 1.00% for advances over \$500,000 for a minimum of 30 days and a maximum of 180 days.
+The new revolving credit facility also contains financial covenants that require us to meet certain specified financial ratios, including, minimum net income after taxes, total liabilities divided by tangible net worth and quick ratio.
 Our obligations under the revolving credit facility are secured by almost all of our personal property, including, among other things, our inventory, equipment and fixtures.
-We must also provide financial information and statements to our lender and we must reduce the amount of any outstanding advances under the revolving credit facility to no more than \$5.0 million for a period of at least 30 consecutive days of each year.
-Our revolving credit facility also contains financial covenants that require us to meet certain specified financial ratios, including a debt to earnings ratio, earnings to interest expense ratio and an inventory to debt ratio.
+We must also provide financial information and statements to our lender.
+We were in compliance with all such covenants at February 3, 2007.